zhampel/cr-geomag-prop/README.md

 # Usage
-To get started, one simply needs to run
+Upon installation of required dependencies, one simply needs to run
 ```
-python crprop/run.py
+python crprop/run.py -n 1000 -e 1e7 -E 1e8
 ```
+to start the simulation, where the number of particles to simulate is given by `-n`, and the minimum and maximum particle energy in electronvolts (eV) are given by `-e` and `-E`, respectively.

 ## Visualization
+The colors of the particles are representative of their energy, and are correlated per the respective wavelengths.
+Thus, red corresponds to the lowest energies, while violet represents the highest values.
+The wavelength-to-energy scaling is log-linear, thus color is proportional to the logarithm of the energy.

-There are several available options when running the simulation:
+There are several available user options when running the simulation:

 - Start/pause the propagation using the `p` key or the spacebar
 - Stop the rotation of the perspective using the `r` key